 Heavily inspired by the Diablo series, Path of Exile is an excellent online action RPG with a great loop and tons of fun (and free!) content.
 Designed by Grinding Gear Games, Path of Exile released in 2013 to positive critical reception, but it has only improved since with new expansions, adding new items, skills, and story content.

-Players pick between one of six classes — Witch, Shadow, Ranger, Marauder, Duelist, Templar — each of which has their own movesets, strengths, and weaknesses.
+Players pick between one of seven classes — Witch, Shadow, Ranger, Marauder, Duelist, Templar, and Scion — each of which has their own movesets, strengths, and weaknesses.

-Path of Exile plays top-down just like Diablo, along with having a similar interface and default control scheme.
+Path of Exile plays with an isometric just like Diablo, along with having a similar interface and default control scheme.
 The main difference, which helps give Path of Exile its legs, is the random generation.
 Besides camps, all of the dungeons and open areas are randomly generated, so each time you replay a section, it will be set up differently.
-Path of Exile is available on PC and Xbox One.
+Path of Exile is available on PC, PS4, and Xbox One.

 DC Universe Online